wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/3-sql.md

 This unit shows how to create a flow that monitors a source for new or changed items, and then copies those changes to a destination.
 You might create a flow of this type if your users enter data in one location, but your team needs that data in a different location or format.

-In this unit, you'll copy data from a [Microsoft SharePoint list](https://support.office.com/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194/?azure-portal=true), the source, to a [Microsoft Azure SQL Database](/azure/sql-database/sql-database-technical-overview/?azure-portal=true) table, the destination.
+In this unit, you'll copy data from a list in [Microsoft Lists](https://support.office.com/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194/?azure-portal=true), the source, to a [Microsoft Azure SQL Database](/azure/sql-database/sql-database-technical-overview/?azure-portal=true) table, the destination.

 Keep in mind that you can copy data over more than [275 services](https://flow.microsoft.com/connectors/?azure-portal=true) that Power Automate supports.